 MRI Contrast#

 MRI contrast is a rich dimension of information and the variety of contrasts achieveable is arguably the main advantage of MRI.
-This section introduces the fundamental techniques of T1, T2, and proton density weighted contrasts as well as inversion recovery and Gd-based contrast agents.
+This section introduces the fundamental techniques of T1, T2, and proton density weighted contrasts, inversion recovery, Gd-based contrast agents, and fat/water imaging.

 MRI is a modality with a multiple Contrasts